 The Items tab provides a list of items in the currently active map.
 By default, a list of all items in the map is provided.
 However, a filter can be used to restrict the list to a subset of the items in the map.
-To do so, enter a filter string in the Filter text box and press the Filter button.
+To do so, enter a filter string in the Filter text box.
 This yields a list of all items whose label contains the filter string.